mcohenmcohen/Machine-Learning-Trading-Engine/README.md

 - stock_system/pipeline:  Now you're setup to run the pipeline.
 Just select your trading system and model and you should be good to go!

 Known issues:
-- The system works for classifiers.
+- The system works with classifiers.
 I have yet to flush out regressors, so those models may fail.
 - The neural network trading system is a work in progress.

 Caveat: This is a work-in-progress and as such is prone to potential bugs and sometimes large changes to the architecture of the code base.